agrski/agrski.github.io/docs/index.md

 layout: default
 ---

-Put your feet up, put your thinking cap on, put your kettle on for a brew or three--this is Sourcery for the Sedentary!
+Put your feet up, put your thinking cap on, put your kettle on for a brew or three---this is Sourcery for the Sedentary!

 Sourcery is not a typo, but rather a play on two terms that together capture the essence of this blog.
 The topics covered herein shall focus mainly around software and code, also known as _source_ code.